-What affects moving costs in Basildon
+What affects cost planning for moves in Basildon

-What affects moving costs in Basildon
+What affects cost planning for moves in Basildon

 Cost driverWhat changes the timeWhy it affects total cost